-The empirical results obtained in Section \ref{subsec:risky_beh} point towards the following explanation: women differ considerably in their decisions to engage in risky health behaviors which are reflected in differences in estimated profiles across groups.
-One reason for this large amount of group-specific heterogeneity could be that women are endowed with different preferences, leading to differences in dynamic decision making and thus to different mental health trajectories. \citet{o2001risky} discuss the role of time-inconsistent preferences for risky behaviors, such as unprotected sexual activities, observed among youths.
+The results obtained in Section \ref{subsec:risky_beh} suggest the following explanation: women differ in their decisions to engage in risky behaviors, which are reflected in differences in estimated group profiles.
+One reason for a large amount of group-specific heterogeneity could be that women have different preferences, leading to differences in dynamic decisions and thus to different mental health trajectories. \citet{o2001risky} discuss the role of time-inconsistent preferences for risky behaviors among youths, e.g., unprotected sex.
 Present-biased preferences make unprotected sex today more likely since teenagers weigh the benefits today much higher than potential future costs \citep{levine2001sexual}.
-This behavioral bias affects all types of risky and non-forward-looking behaviors, not only risky health behavior, e.g., educational choices like dropping out of school.
-A recent study by \citet{cobb2020depression} suggests that self-control problems explain differences in the correlation between depression and risk-taking behaviors, such as an unhealthy diet or a lack of exercising.
+This behavioral bias affects all dynamic behaviors, e.g., educational choices like school drop-outs. \citet{cobb2020depression} suggest that self-control problems explain differences in the correlation between depression and risky behaviors like a lack of exercise.

-To complement our empirical analysis, we formulate a theoretical model of risky choices and mental health in which we allow for both to be endogenous.
-Engaging in risky behavior leads to a short-term benefit but harms the trajectory of mental health.
-At the same time, mental health conditions change the preferences for risky behavior and thereby shape its time paths.
-To allow for heterogeneity in decisions across the two groups of women, we introduce non-standard time preferences.
-Women with estimated profiles of high unobserved mental health risks are endowed with a high degree of present bias, thus over-weighting the current pleasure compared to future mental health risks.
-Women with a flat estimated risk profile have preferences that are close to time consistency.
+Based on this discussion, we formulate a theoretical model of endogenous mental health and risky choices.
+Risky behavior leads to short-term benefits but harms mental health development.
+At the same time, mental health problems change the preferences for risky behavior and thereby shape its time paths.
+To allow for heterogeneity across women, we introduce non-standard time preferences.
+Women in the high-risk group have a high degree of present bias, over-weighting current pleasure compared to future mental health risks.
+Women in the low-risk group have preferences that are close to time consistent.
 As such, our model closely follows the literature in behavioral economics.